psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 ## Documentary sources

-*Focussing on documentary sources more than 100 years old: out ot copyright; no-one still living to retell the tales first hand.*
+*Focussing on documentary sources more than 100 years old: out of copyright; no-one still living to retell the tales first hand.*

 One aim of the project is to expose "hidden heritage".
 So what physical or digital collections exist that might act as a source of hidden, in the sense of *forgotten*, local stories?